10 Most Popular Dog Breeds in Florida (2023 Update)

 Conclusion

-The population in the cities is a bit different, though.
-As you might expect, smaller dogs are more common in the city, as there are more apartments and fewer large backyards for the bigger dogs.
-However, the same small dogs are common in cities that are common throughout the rest of the state, like the French Bulldog.
+Florida is home to quite a few dogs.
+Many popular dogs in Florida are also some of the most adopted breeds in the rest of the United States.
+The population in the cities is a bit different.
+As you might expect, smaller dogs are more common in the city since there are more apartments and fewer large backyards for the bigger dogs.
+However, the same small dogs are popular in cities that are common throughout the rest of the state, like the French Bulldog.